What do bookkeepers do?

 - Passionate about helping your business grow.

-A good bookkeeper enables you to focus on building your business and arms you with the right financial data to make those decisions.
-Insightful data that can help you grow, and grow better, is always worth investing in.
+A professional bookkeeper allows you to concentrate on growing your business while providing you with the financial data you need to make those decisions.
+It’s always worth investing in data that can help you grow and develop better.

-Somehow “bean counter” has become a derogatory term.
-But anyone who has tried to manage the income and expenses of their own business knows that bookkeepers deserve some serious respect.
+“Bean counter” has somehow become a disparaging phrase.
+Anyone who has tried to handle their own business’s income and expenses understands that bookkeepers deserve a lot of respect.